shmulik-willinger/traffic_sign_classifier/writeup.md

 I noticed that for some of the images - I got different predictions each time I ran the model (also with high probability on them) which is quite strange

-For the images that were predict correctly we can observe probability of more than 90% which is preety satisfying.
+For the images that were predict correctly we can observe probability of more than 90% which is pretty satisfying.

 Augmenting the training set definitely help improve model performance.
 I used rotation and translation as data augmentation techniques, after searching the web for new images I noticed that it's important to use also zoom, flips and color perturbation